 Excel VBA Filter

-VBA Filter tool is used to sort out or to fetch the specific data desired, Autofilter function is used as an worksheet function, however this function has other arguments with it which are optional and the only mandatory argument is the expression which covers the range for example worksheets(“Sheet1”).Range(“A1”).Autofilter will apply the filter on first column.
+VBA Filter tool one can use to sort out or fetch the specific data desired.
+For example, one can use the Autofilter function as a worksheet function.
+However, this function has other arguments with it which are optional, and the only mandatory argument is the expression that covers the range.
+For example, worksheets("Sheet1").Range("A1").Autofilter will apply the filter on the first column.

 Filter in VBA works the same way it works in the worksheet.
 The only thing different is we can automate the routine task of filtering the data through coding.

-- The range is the first thing we need to supply to use the “AutoFilter” option.
-This is simply for which range of cells we need to apply the filter, for example, Range (“A1:D50”).
+- The range is the first thing we need to supply to use the "AutoFilter" option.
+After that, it is simply for which range of cells we need to apply the filter, for example, Range ("A1:D50").

 - The field is the first argument in the function.
-Once the range of cells is selected through the VBA RANGE object, we need to mention for which column of the range we want to apply the filter for.
+Once we select the range of cells through the VBA RANGE object, we need to mention for which column of the range we want to apply the filter for.

-- Criteria 1 is nothing but in the selected Field, what value you want to filter out.
+- Criteria 1 is nothing, but in the selected Field, the value that you want to filter out.

-- The operator is used in case if you want to use the Criteria 2 argument.
+- The operator we may use if we want to use the Criteria 2 argument.
 In this option, we can use the below options.

-xlAnd, xlOr, xlBottom10Items, xlTop10Items, xlTop10Percent, xlBottom10Percent, xlFilterCellColor, xlFilterDynamic, xlFilterFontColor, xlFilterIcon, xlFilterValues - Visible Dropdown is to whether to display a filter symbol in the filter applied column or not.
-If you want to display, then you can supply the argument as TRUE or else FALSE.
+xlAnd, xlOr, xlBottom10Items, xlTop10Items, xlTop10Percent, xlBottom10Percent, xlFilterCellColor, xlFilterDynamic, xlFilterFontColor, xlFilterIcon, xlFilterValues - Visible Dropdown displays a filter symbol in the filter applied column.
+If you want to display it, you can supply the argument as TRUE or else FALSE.

 Examples to Filter Data using VBA